 A widespread misconception: organic tomato equals nutrient-rich tomato.

-A study at the Universidade Federal do Ceará showed that organic fruits contained up to 57 percent more vitamin C and 139 percent more polyphenols compared to conventionally grown ones.
+A study at the Universidade Federal do Ceará showed that organic fruits contained up to 57 percent more vitamin C compared to conventionally grown ones, and the polyphenol content was a full 139 percent higher.

-That sounds impressive — and it is.
-But it also reveals the real problem: the difference is not in the label.
+That sounds impressive—and it is.
+But it also reveals the real problem: the difference isn't in the label.
 It's in the soil.
 In the mineral supply.
 In the way the plant grows and ripens.

-Organically grown tomatoes had significantly higher values for all 35 investigated ingredients than conventionally grown ones.
-But even within the organic sector, there are huge differences — depending on how the soil is structured, how the plant is nourished, and how it ripens.
+Organically grown tomatoes had significantly higher values for all 35 analyzed ingredients than conventionally grown ones.
+But even within the organic sector, there are huge differences—depending on how the soil is structured, how the plant is nourished, and how it ripens.

 The decisive criterion is not organic or conventional.
 It is nutrient density.
 And that is measurable.

-The Brix value of a tomato — what good numbers mean
+The Brix value in tomatoes — what good numbers mean

 The Brix value provides a rough measurement of the sugar and mineral content of the fruit.
-And for tomatoes, it is particularly meaningful — because sugar and lycopene go hand in hand.
-A tomato that produces more sugar has a plant behind it that has undergone intensive photosynthesis.
-And precisely this intensive photosynthesis also produces more lycopene, more vitamin C, and more polyphenols.
+And for tomatoes, it's particularly meaningful—because sugar and lycopene go hand in hand.
+A tomato that produces more sugar comes from a plant that has carried out intensive photosynthesis.
+And precisely this intensive photosynthesis also produces more lycopene, more vitamin C, more polyphenols.

 What are good Brix values for tomatoes?